 - Focus: Your essay should be developed around a clear central thesis or argument that allows you to integrate your own views with material from the articles.
-This will likely mean you will provide some review of the articles, but it does not mean a full summary of the articles.
+This means you will provide some review of the articles, but it does not mean a full summary of the articles.

 - Structure: Your essay should be clearly organized in a way that elaborates on and supports your central thesis.
 Individual paragraphs should be cohesive, and your reader should be able to follow the logical progression of your ideas from one sentence and paragraph to the next.

 - Evidence: Make sure that you support your claims with well-chosen examples from the articles and that you explain clearly how these examples support your points.
 Because the prompt asks you to engage with specific articles, the articles should be your primary or exclusive sources of evidence.
 Consider both examples and perspectives which support your claims, as well as possible counter-arguments to your claims, in order to help explain your argument.